 And even without having full awareness and understanding of what Ladi K and Robulus actually gave us with this interview, we know for sure that by sharing with us a slice of their essence, they made us all a little richer inside.

-Find out more about La Roboká and their music, checking the link below:
+Find out more about La Roboká and their music, by checking the links below: